apache/nuttx/configs/nucleo-f072rb/README.txt

     A USB device driver was added along with support for clocking from the HSI48.
 That driver remains untested.

+  2017-04-30:  I tried using the I2C driver with the I2C tool (apps/system/i2c).
+    I may have something wrong, but at present the driver is just timing out on all transfers.

 Nucleo-64 Boards
 ================